XuewenWangUGA/USAT/README.md

  To cite:
 BioRxiv doi: https://doi.org/10.1101/2022.04.15.488513

-OFFICIAL PUBLICATION: BMC BIOINFORMATICS, 2022, IN PUBLISING
+ Accepted for publication: BMC BIOINFORMATICS, 2022, IN PUBLISHING